Earmarking and branding consultation

 With the differences in earmarking requirements in the Eastern Sates versus WA, how do stock number thefts and prosecutions compare between states.
 And, what has the feedback been from producers in the Eastern states been, after the removal of earmarking requirements?

-SBeckwith asked almost 4 years ago
+SBeckwith asked about 4 years ago

 Hi S